May 2024

 No to Microplastics!

-Thursday 30 April 2026 7.30pm (UK) We can’t see harmful microplastics coming out of our washing machines, but they are almost certainly there.
+April 2026 We can’t see harmful microplastics coming out of our washing machines, but they are almost certainly there.
 Washing machines don’t have filters to catch them so they go into all water systems including our food and drinking water and the ecosystems around us.
-Our speaker is Mojca Zupan, who…
+Our speaker is Mojca Zupan, who is dedicated to providing…

 -